lambdaprime/xfunction/README.md

-xfunction - Java module which provides set of extensions for standard Java APIs.
+xfunction - Java module which provides set of extensions for standard Java APIs:

+- ThrowingRunnable, ThrowingSupplier, ThrowingFunction and others
+- functions to convert lambdas which throw checked exceptions to unchecked ones
+- currying for lambdas
+- XML query/update utilities using XPath

 lambdaprime <id.blackmesa@gmail.com>